QIcita/QIcita.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # News
 <div class='news-window' markdown='1'>
+- 2026.05: 🎉🎉 One paper about Video-Based Affective Computing is accepted to _**IEEE T-CE**_！Thanks to Mr. [Jinyang Huang](https://happyisac.github.io/PersonHomePage/) for his guidance!
 - 2026.04: 🎉🎉 One collaborative paper about Embodied AI is accepted to _**IJCAI 2026 (CCF Rank B)**_!
 - 2026.04: 🎉🎉 One collaborative paper about EEG Auditory Attention Decoding is accepted to _**CogSci 2026 (CCF Rank B)**_!
 - 2026.04: 🎉🎉 One collaborative paper about Remote Sensing Scene Classification is accepted to _**IEEE T-GRS (CCF Rank B)**_!